-- · meets or exceeds a specific threshold e.g. revenue to contributes to an environmental outcome, or more than % of board diversity - · industry certification evidencing sustainability performance e.g. Climate Bond Initiative (CBI) certified bond - · contributes a set % of revenue to a climate, environmental or social cause - · proprietary analysis to form an assessment of the sustainability characteristics e.g. net zero alignment
+- meets or exceeds a specific threshold e.g. more than % of board diversity - · industry certification evidencing sustainability performance e.g. Climate Bond Initiative (CBI) certified bond - · contributes a set % of revenue to a climate, environmental or social cause - proprietary analysis to form an assessment of the sustainability characteristics e.g. net zero alignment or impact

-In the case that particular data points are not available or insufficient, it is expected that the Investment Manager's own assessment will be sufficient.
+In the case that particular data points are not available or insufficient, it is expected that the Investment Manager's own proprietary assessment will be sufficient.